Yaseerahk/Yaseerahk/README.md

 - 👋 Hi, I’m Yaseerah
-- 👀 I’m interested in reading and learning new things
+- 👀 I’m interested in everything tech and learning new things
 - 🌱 I’m currently learning some python coding and new web designs
 -  If you need to contact me email me at yaseerahkader2309@gmail.com
 -  follow my LinkedIn at Yaseerah Kader